CaZual-T/CZT-Mod-Manager/README.md

 - Click the green launch button.
 - You only have to launch with CZT when you want to toggle mods on or off or recently installed/deleted mods.
 - Once mods are toggled on/off that is the state they will stay in until changed by the user.
->[!NOTE]
->- If you run into this error "A required privilege is not held by the client" when launching, try running the program as administrator.
-(Most users wont have to do this)</br>
->- THIS IS ONLY TO LAUNCH THE GAME.
-DRAG AND DROP WILL NOT WORK WHEN CZT IS RUNNING AS ADMIN.
-THIS IS A WINDOWS LIMITATION.
-EXPLORER CANNOT MOVE FILES TO AN APP WITH HIGHER PERMS THAN ITSELF.

 # How To Track Mods/Update Info:
 - Go to the 'Manage' Tab.